Mouhamed Dabo

-Mouhamed Dabo (born 2 January 1996) is a Senegalese footballer who plays as a midfielder for USL League One side Central Valley Fuego.
+Mouhamed Dabo (born 2 January 1996) is a Senegalese professional footballer who plays as a midfielder.

 Career

 Dabo began his career trialing with Arsenal prior to a three-year stint with the Inter Milan youth system.

 Harrisburg City Islanders

 Dabo earned his first professional contract with Harrisburg City Islanders competing in the United Soccer League ahead of the 2016 season.
 After earning 21 appearances his first season, Dabo was re-signed ahead of the 2017 season.

 Pittsburgh Riverhounds SC

 It was announced on 27 February 2018 that Dabo had signed for Pittsburgh Riverhounds SC of the United Soccer League after trialing with the club throughout the preseason.

 Reno 1868

 On 6 December 2019, it was announced that Dabo would move to Reno 1868 ahead of their 2020 season.
 Reno folded their team on November 6, 2020, due to the financial impact of the COVID-19 pandemic.

 Central Valley Fuego

 On 16 February 2022, Dabo signed with Central Valley Fuego ahead of their inaugural USL League One season.